vanshika-wadhwa/movie_Recommender/README.md

 ## 🧠 How It Works

-- A content-based similarity matrix is created using TF-IDF or cosine similarity.
+- A content-based similarity matrix is created using cosine similarity.
-- When a user inputs a movie title, the system recommends the most similar movies based on plot/genre vectors.
+- When a user inputs a movie title, the system recommends the most similar movies based on genre vectors.

 ---